Armorine86/Makefile_Template/README.md

 # Makefile_Template
-Generic Makefile template for your projects
+Generic Makefile simple template for your 42school projects